GeoscienceAustralia/dea-notebooks/Temporal_analysis/README.rst

 Temporal Analyses
 =============================

-These pages will demonstrate how to perform simple analysis to take advantage of the temporal depth of data available within DEA.
+These pages demonstrate how to perform simple analysis to take advantage of the temporal depth of data available within DEA.

-To add here:

-- Spline fitting

 .. toctree::
    :maxdepth: 1